Red Earth, White Lies: Criticism

-John Whittaker, a Professor of Archeology at Grinnell College, referred to Deloria's Red Earth, White Lies as "a wretched piece of Native American creationist claptrap that has all the flaws of the Biblical creationists he disdains...Deloria's style is drearily familiar to anyone who has read the Biblical creationist literature...At the core is a wishful attempt to discredit all science because some facts clash with belief systems.
+John Whittaker, a Professor of Archaeology at Grinnell College, referred to Deloria's Red Earth, White Lies as "a wretched piece of Native American creationist claptrap that has all the flaws of the Biblical creationists he disdains...Deloria's style is drearily familiar to anyone who has read the Biblical creationist literature...At the core is a wishful attempt to discredit all science because some facts clash with belief systems.
 A few points will suffice to show how similar Deloria is to outspoken creationist author Duane Gish or any of his ilk."
-A recent review of readings assigned to students in university programs for the study of Native American culture and in related fields suggests that this view of evolution, human origins, and migration to the New World has become widely accepted.

 Michael D. Gordin notes the book's close ties to Immanuel Velikovsky's cosmographical works, especially the revindication of oral myth and tradition as central to revising both history and myths' role in the study of history.
 Deloria had entered Velikovsky's circle in 1974, calling the psychologist "perhaps the greatest brain that our race has produced."
 Gordin concludes Deloria's rejection of the Bering land bridge and "attack on any affinity between Native tradition and Western culture and science" was derived from Velikovskian catastrophism, though Velikovsky himself rejected any hint of creationism.

+Deloria's son, historian Philip J. Deloria, takes up his father's theme of "deep-time" historians.
+Despite admitting a wish that the book "had been more attentive to evidence, historiography, interpretation and argument," he notes that it did reveal problems with "supposedly neutral science-based narratives of the deep past," many of which have since been revised or replaced altogether.
+Vine Deloria, he suggests, wanted those writing about the deep past to stop "universalizing their own epistemic position" and to accept that Indigenous histories might have something to teach them.